 - Crossroads (blue)

-- Left side of Abomination (bind Tainted Eruption to Ring of Steel)
+- Abomination, everything but rightmost proc node (bind Tainted Eruption to Ring of Steel)

 - Remove Jackal

 - Yugol (bind Black Blood of Yugol to any permanent aura)

 - Ulzuin's Torch (first three nodes)

 - Shadow Strike.
 This is the easiest answer.
 The levelling above is already adopted for this strategy with investment into NJE.
 It is better to re-bind your Akeron's Scorpion proc to Shadow Strike for this fight since proc chance is higher.
 Basically just use Shadow Strike on him every time it's off cooldown, then hit him with ABB and back off, repeat.
 He'll die from poison eventually.